 Eligibility and need for child care services is determined by guidelines established by the funding source (State Department of Social Services; Marin County Health and Human Services Department; etc.) Each program has different eligibility and need criteria.
+In the parenthesis () after each criterion, we have listed the funding code of the program(s) these criteria apply to.

-CalWORKs Stage 1: MC3 must have a child care referral from-the Child Care Unit in order to approve child care services.
-They determine need/eligibility/hours for care.
+Note to CalWORKs Stage 1 (CDSS) Families: While you are receiving cash assistance, MC3 must have a child care referral from the Child Care Unit in order to approve your child care services.
+They determine your need/eligibility for care.